What is the Internet of Things?

 Right now, IoT devices are a perfect storm of cybersecurity vulnerability.
 Here’s why:

 - IoT security is difficult to implement.
 Even if manufacturers aren’t in a big hurry, security can be hard to get right on IoT devices.
 That’s because of the technical limitations of what they’re working with.
-Programming the device itself is very different from programming the program’s UI, and all of this usually has to work on a potentially proprietary and low-powered platform.
+Programming the device itself is very different from programming a program’s UI, and all of this usually has to work on potentially proprietary and low-power firmware.
 That means limited computing power for any sort of encryption, decryption, or other rudimentary security-oriented processes.

 - Many IoT devices are shipped with default logins.
 Instead of giving each device a unique username and password, it’s much easier to give them default passwords and logins.
 Think admin//admin123.
 If a device even comes with instructions on how to change the password, most users probably don’t follow them.
 That makes it very easy for hackers to log into them – as long as they can find them.
 Which brings me to my next point…

 - There is a search engine for IoT devices.
 Shodan is a search engine that lets you search the world for IoT devices.
 You can search by technical parameters or with simple terms like “webcam,” but both will return thousands of devices for you to browse.
 If it’s connected to the internet, there’s a good chance that Shodan can find it.
-From there, a hacker who’s done even a tiny bit of research can log in with very little effort.
-If they’re a determined attacker, then even somewhat secured devices may not be safe.
+From there, a hacker who’s done even a tiny bit of research can log in with very little effort if the device is vulnerable.
+If they’re a determined attacker, then even somewhat secured devices may not be safe against the IoT attacks.

 - IoT devices are excellent malware hosts.
-Because their security is so weak, IoT devices can often be used to host and run rudimentary malware.
-They’re tremendously useful in DDoS attacks (click here to learn more about them), which require swarms of devices running simple bots to swamp their targets.
+Because their security is questionable, IoT devices can often be used to host and run rudimentary malware.
+They’re tremendously useful in DDoS attacks, which require swarms of devices running simple bots to swamp their targets.

-Even if your IoT device is totally secure, which it probably isn’t, there’s another huge risk it might expose you to – privacy violations.
-These devices are already notorious for harvesting data for their manufacturers.
+Even if your IoT device is totally secure, there’s another huge risk it might expose you to – privacy violations.
+These devices are notorious for harvesting data for their manufacturers.
 This data is ostensibly only used to improve their devices, but few companies will be able to resist the price that detailed user data could fetch.

 How to secure your IoT devices

 - RTFM and change your password.
 RTFM stands for “Read The Friendly Manual” (not sure I got that third word right…).
-If your IoT device manufacturer put at least a bit of effort into securing your device, you should be able to change the password from the factory default to something secure.
-Check out our guide to creating a secure password, and then have at it!
+If your IoT device manufacturer puts at least a bit of effort into securing your device, you should be able to change the password from the factory default to something secure.
+Check out our guide to creating a secure password.
 Make sure the password for each device is different, too.
 This is a small and easy change that can make a big difference, so don’t skip it.

 - Keep your devices updated.
 Not all manufacturers are as dedicated to their IoT devices as they should be, but if they offer updates, it would be wrong not to take them.
 Updates can often fix critical security vulnerabilities, and there can be a lot of those when it comes to IoT devices!